travisdoor/bl/docs/master/docs/language.md

 group of functions is replaced with proper function call during compilation, based on provided arguments.

+!!! note
-**note:** There is no additional runtime overhead caused by function overloading.
+     There is no additional runtime overhead caused by function overloading.

+!!! note
-**note:** Ordering of functions inside the group is arbitrary.
+     Ordering of functions inside the group is arbitrary.

 **Example:**